DuendeInexistente/Cirque/ShortStories/stars.md

  "There is no need--"

 Yellow climbed the brickwork, it's legs awkward but somehow still precise and sharp, and helped her push with -even for people used to it- was a surprising amount of strength for such a little thing, the flame licking it's metal that somehow did not redden from it.
-"The mirrors have been aligned at the appropriate angle."
+"The mirrors have been aligned at the appropriate angle.
+Lady's Firework adherence to schedule remains steadfast."

+And in spite of it all Firework couldn't help smiling, because it was the exact same compliment, verbatim, that yellow had offered ever since she was a filly still learning the spells that kept the lighthouse's magical flame alive.
+Yellow never praised her when there was someone else around, just in their private moments.